-Background: In March 2019, the HRSA released a notice of funding opportunity for the 2019 Ryan White Part B Supplemental Grant.
-HRSA anticipates approximately \$86.2 million will be available nationwide through the 2019 Ryan White Part B Supplemental grant but the ceiling amount that each applicant can apply for is \$15 million.
+Background: In March 2019, HRSA released a notice of funding opportunity for the 2019 Ryan White Part B Supplemental Grant.
+HRSA anticipates approximately \$86.2 million will be available nationwide through the 2019 Ryan White Part B Supplemental grant, but the ceiling amount that each applicant can apply for is \$15 million.
 The purpose of the Ryan White Part B Supplemental grant is to develop and/or enhance access to a comprehensive continuum of high quality care and treatment services for low-income individuals living with HIV.
-The amount of each award is based on submitted data demonstrating the severity of the HIV epidemic in the applicant's state/territory, co-morbidities, cost of care and service needs of emerging populations.
-The grant is shared between OA's HIV Care Branch and ADAP Branch.
+The amount of each award is based on submitted data demonstrating the severity of the HIV epidemic in the applicant's state/territory, co-morbidities, cost of care, and service needs of emerging populations.
+The grant is shared between Public Health/OA's HIV Care Branch and ADAP Branch.

-In May 2019, OA applied for the competitive 2019 Ryan White Part B Supplemental grant.
-OA requested the maximum amount of \$15 million with \$11.3 million specifically for ADAP to be used in 2019-20.
+In May 2019, Public Health/OA applied for the competitive 2019 Ryan White Part B Supplemental grant.
+Public Health/OA requested the maximum amount of \$15 million, with \$11.3 million specifically for ADAP to be used in FY 2019-20.
+The table below shows Ryan White Part B Supplemental grant funds applied for and funds received, by grant budget period.